Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Some Comments on the Estimator Proposed by Vandewalle et al. (2004)

 \section{Some Comments on the Estimator Proposed by Vandewalle et al.~(2004)}

-Vandewalle et al.~(2004) presented a interesting and practically important footstep in statistics by justifying the necessity of combining two apparently contradictory theory of extreme value statistics and robust statistics.
-They proposed a robust estimator based on a similar exponential regression model as considered here for the Pareto-Type tails ($\gamma>0$).
+Vandewalle et al.~(2004) presented an interesting and practically important footstep in statistics by justifying the necessity of combining two apparently contradictory theory of extreme value statistics and robust statistics, primarily for the Pareto-Type tails ($\gamma>0$).
 They have used the robust regression method proposed by Marazzi and Yohai (2004) and the exponential regression model developed in Beirlant et al.~(1999) given by

 where $g_j$ are independent and identically distributed standard exponential random variables.
-The proposed estimator was examined through a interesting real data example its robustness was argued clearly.
+The proposed estimator was examined through an interesting real data example where its robustness was illustrated clearly.

 While developing the robust estimator, Vandewalle et al.~(2004) transformed the above model into a liner form given by Equation (3.1) of their paper, which reads